ShiboXuZJU/QCFluid/README.md

-# Simulating unsteady fluid flows on a superconducting quantum processor
+# Simulating unsteady flows on a superconducting quantum processor

 # Read data with python
     import pandas as pd